nehcgnak/CrackingMachineLearningInterview/README.md

         Perfectly classified, Gini Index would be zero.
         Evenly distributed would be 1 – (1/# Classes).
         You want a variable split that has a low Gini Index.
-        The algorithm works as 1 – ( P(class1)^2 + P(class2)^2 + … + P(classN)^2)
+        The algorithm works as 1 – (P(class1)^2 + P(class2)^2 + … + P(classN)^2)

 #### What is probability?
-How would you define Likelihood?
+How would you define likelihood?
-        Probability defines the percentage of Succes occured. or Success of an event.
+        Probability defines the percentage of succes occured or Success of an event.
 Can be described Chance of having an event is 70% or etc.
         We suppose that the event that we get the face of coin in success, so the probability of success now is 0.5 because the probability of face and back of a coin is equal.
 0.5 is the probability of a success.

         Likelihood is the conditional probability.
-The same example, we toss the coin 10 times ,and we suppose that we get 7 success ( show the face) and
+The same example, we toss the coin 10 times ,and we suppose that we get 7 success (show the face) and
         3 failed ( show the back).
 The likelihood is calculated (for binomial distribution, it can be vary depend on the distributions).

         Likelihood(Event(success)) - > L(0.5|7)= 10C7 * 0.5^7 * (1-0.5)^3 = 0.1171

-        L(0.5 | 7) : means event likelihood of back( given number of successes)
-        10C7 -> Combination based on total 10 Events, and having the success outcome be 7 events In general:
+        L(0.5 | 7): means event likelihood of back (given number of successes) 10C7 -> Combination based on total 10 Events, and having the success outcome be 7 events In general:
             Event(X | Y)  -> C(Total Event| Success Event) * [(Prob of X) ^ (Success Event X)] * [(1 - Prob of X) ^ (1 - Success Event X)]

-#### What is Entropy? and Information Gain ? there difference ?
+#### What is Entropy?
+And Information Gain?
+There difference ?
-        Entropy: Randomness of information being processed.
+        Entropy: randomness of information being processed.

         Information Gain multiplies the probability of the class times the log (base=2) of that class probability.
 Information Gain favors smaller partitions with many distinct values.
 Ultimately, you have to experiment with your data and the splitting criterion.
-        IG depends on Entropy Change (decrease represent increase in IG)
+        IG depends on entropy change (decrease represent increase in IG)

 #### What is KL divergence, how would you define its usecase in ML?
         Kullback-Leibler divergence calculates a score that measures the divergence of one probability distribution from another
 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/4958785faae58310ca5ab69de1310e3aafd12b32)

-#### How would you define Cross Entropy, What is the main purpose of it ?
+#### How would you define Cross Entropy?
+What is the main purpose of it?
-        Entropy: Randomness of information being processed.
+        Entropy: randomness of information being processed.

-        Cross Entropy: A measure from the field of information theory, building upon entropy and generally calculating the difference between two probability distributions.
+        Cross Entropy: a measure from the field of information theory, building upon entropy and generally calculating the difference between two probability distributions.
 It is closely related to but is different from KL divergence that calculates the relative entropy between two probability distributions, whereas cross-entropy can be thought to calculate the total entropy between the distributions.